 Introduction / History

-What are Their Lives Like?
+What Are Their Lives Like?

 Little is known about them, but their cultural affinities with Sunwars and Sherpas suggest that their culture is a form of the Bhoti culture.
 Their main form of subsistence is agro-pastoral production, combining the cultivation of wheat, barley, and maize, with the herding of goats and cattle.
 The newborn is christened on the third or seventh day of its birth by Lama or Jhakris (a kind of shamans).
 The cereal-feeding ceremony is held for son and daughter in the seventh or third month respectively.
-Their marriage is officiated by Jhakri and Lama.
-Since Saturday and Monday are considered inauspicious for marriage ceremonies, other days are preferred.
-The boys and girls get married in accordance with their choice and liking.
+Their marriages are officiated by Jhakris and Lamas.
+Since Saturday and Monday are considered inauspicious for marriage ceremonies, they prefer other days of the week.
+The couple marries by consent.
 When the marriage procession reaches the house of the girl's parents the girl's side and the boy's side exchange a holy water pot.
-The marriage becomes complete when the boy and the girl drink local beer from the same vessel, called tongba.
-Marrying the widow of elder brother and daughter of wife's brother are allowed.
-Marriage within same clan is not permitted.
-The corpse of dead is washed cleanly and dressed in new clothes before burial.
+The marriage becomes complete when the boy and the girl drink local beer from the same vessel.
+Marriage within the same clan is not permitted.
+The corpse of the dead is washed cleanly and dressed in new clothes before burial.
 Some are cremated in the night of death.
-It is a practice to dance the whole night by playing damaru (a small drum.
+People dance the whole night while someone plays a small drum.
 At death ceremonies, a Buddhist tradition prevails.
 However, for many domestic ceremonies they call a Brahmin priest and adhere to the bramanical tradition.
 This strange mixture can be explained by their mixed ethnic origins.
 Jirels have 10 clans.
 If a Jirel marries a woman from another tribe, he should ask for forgiveness from members of his own tribe and should feed them by organizing a feast.
 The level of education among Jirels is very low.

-What are Their Beliefs?
+What Are Their Beliefs?